LinearPL/Hedging_StatArb/README.md

-## Is the difference between deep hedging and delta hedging a statistical arbitrage?
+## Hedging for Stat Arb Strategies**

-This repository contains the deep hedging environment used in our paper, François et al. (2024), where we observe that the difference between deep hedging and delta hedging is not always statistical arbitrage.
-We employ deep policy gradient-type reinforcement learning (RL) algorithm.
-The repository consists of two main components:
+This repository provides a hedging environment for statistical arbitrage.
+It utilizes a deep policy gradient reinforcement learning (RL) algorithm to analyze this relationship.
+The repository consists of two primary components:

-- Component 1: Environment generation based on three market simulators: discrete version of Black-Scholes market, GARCH dynamics and GJR-GARCH dynamics.
+- Component 1: Environment generation using three market simulators— a discrete Black-Scholes market, GARCH dynamics, and GJR-GARCH dynamics.
-- Component 2: Implementation of the RL agent to hedge European options.
+- Component 2: Implementation of an RL-based hedging agent for European options.

-## Short description
+## Overview

-1. The environment simulators, component 1, are contained in the `src/features/` folder.
+1. Market Environment Simulation (Component 1)
+    - Located in the src/features/ directory.

-    - `features_simulation.py` simulates the RL environment, including underlying stock returns, volatility, and risk factors that characterize the state space.
-Further theoretical simulation details can be found in in our paper.
+    - The file features_simulation.py generates the RL environment, simulating stock returns, volatility, and risk factors that define the state space.
+Additional theoretical details are available in our paper.

-2. Deep RL model, component 2, is contained in the `src/models/` folder.
+2. Deep Reinforcement Learning Model (Component 2)
+    - Found in the src/models/ directory.

-    - `deep_rl_agent.py` contains all model functionalities through a python class that trains and assesses the performance of RL agents based on a standard FFNN.
+    - The deep_rl_agent.py script contains a Python class that trains and evaluates RL agents based on a standard feedforward neural network (FFNN).

-Examples showcasing the utilization of the pipeline can be observed in the notebooks directory.
-The Python script (.py file) for executing the pipeline from the terminal can be found in the pipeline directory.
+Example implementations of the pipeline can be found in the notebooks folder.
+A standalone Python script for executing the full pipeline is available in the pipeline directory.

-## How to run
+## How to Run the Project

 1. **Prerequisities**
-    - Python 3.9.6 was used as development environment.
+    - Developed using Python 3.9.6.
-    - The latest versions of pip
+    - Ensure pip is installed and up to date.

 2. **Environment setup**

-- Clone the project repository:
+- Clone the repository:

 ```nohighlight
 git clone https://github.com/OctavioPM/DeepHedging_StatisticalArbitrage.git